alpha-bytes/zs50-content/lectures/week5.md

 #### Inbound Http in Apex (Apex REST)

-So far we've seen how we can work with the standard Salesforce REST API as well as how to access external resources over Http in Apex itself.
-What if we want to build our own REST resources on Salesforce?
+What if we want to build our own REST resources on Salesforce to extend or abstract what's available via the standard REST API?
 Is that possible?
 Well, of course, otherwise there wouldn't be a section for it, right?

 In fact, exposing custom REST endpoints for external consumers (business partners, consumers, etc) is pretty straight forward.
 Following are the basic steps:
 1. Create a `global` Apex class that will be your handler for requests, and apply the `@RestResource` annotation to it